brgillis/SHE_Validation/SHE_Validation_ShearBias/doc/doc_module.rst

 Introduction
 ------------

-Purpose of this Elements Module.
+This module contains programs to run validation tests that shear bias and its errors are within requirements.

-What does it do?
+TODO: What does it do?

 Architecture overview
 ---------------------

+TODO:

 Highlevel overview of the Module.